jlink/shrinking-challenge/pbt-libraries/proper/challenges/calculator.md

 - ``{d,0,{a,5,-5}}``
 - ``{d,0,{a,-6,6}}``
 - ``{d,0,{a,3,-3}}``

 where the ``a`` tag means addition and ``d`` division.

 ## Performance

-Over 100 runs, PropEr found a counterexample after 7 to 43 tests and performed between 1 and 9 shrinking attempts.
+Over 100 runs, PropEr found a counterexample after 7 to 43 tests, and performed between 1 and 9 shrinking attempts.

 See the [report of the run](calculator.report) for more information.